-Treat yourself to this indulgent and delicious Pumpkin Risotto … this crave-worthy recipe is packed with warm, savory flavors, and it’s so easy to make!
+Treat yourself to this indulgent and delicious Pumpkin Risotto!
+This crave-worthy recipe is loaded of warm, seasonal flavors you fall in love with.
+Best of all, it's so easy to make!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This mouthwatering Pumpkin Risotto is my latest favorite.
-And it’s amazing!
-Rich, creamy, bursting with fall flavors, and easy to make, this is a pumpkin entree that I will be turning to again and again.
+This mouthwatering Pumpkin Risotto is always a favorite!
+Rich, creamy, bursting with warm autumn flavors, and easy to make, this is a recipe you'll find yourself turning to again and again all fall long.

-This Pumpkin Risotto recipe is totally worth the effort though.
-Each creamy bite is filled with so much flavor, and it’s such a cozy, comforting dish.
+Homemade risotto takes a little patience, but it's totally worth the effort!
+Each bite is filled with so much flavor, and it's such a cozy, comforting dish.

-Serve this recipe for a autumn or winter dinner party or make it on a lazy weekend … either way, you are going to fall in love with this dish!
+Serve this recipe for a fall or winter dinner party or make it on a lazy weekend ... either way, you are going to fall in love with this dish!

 Ingredients